-Calhoun County Board of Education October 1, 2012 through September 30, 2013
+Calhoun County Board of Education October 1, 2013 through September 30, 2014

 The Calhoun County Board of Education (the "Board") is governed by a seven-member body elected by the citizens of Calhoun County.
-The members and administrative personnel in charge with governance of the Board are listed in Exhibit 12.
+The members and administrative personnel in charge of governance of the Board are listed in Exhibit 12.
 The Board is the governmental agency that provides general administration and supervision for Calhoun County public schools, preschool through high school, with the exception of schools administered by the Oxford, Anniston, Jacksonville, and Piedmont City Boards of Education.

-This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance programs.
-The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975.
-Section 41-5-14.
+This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance program.
+The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5-14.

-An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2013.
+An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2014.

-Tests performed during the audit did not disclose any significant instances of noncompliance with applicable state and local laws and regulations.
+Tests performed during the audit did not disclose any significant instance of noncompliance with applicable state and local laws and regulations.

-The following officials/administrative personnel were invited to an exit conference to discuss the contents of this report: Joe Dyar, Superintendent; Lesley Bollendorf, Chief School Financial Officer; and Board Members: Thomas H. Young, June Evans, Mike Almaroad, Tobi Burt, David Gilmore, Dale Harbin, Debbie Hess, Phil Murphy, Jeff Winn, and Larry Stewart.
-The following individuals attended the exit conference, held at the Board's offices: Joe Dyar, Superintendent; Lesley Bollendorf, Chief School Financial Officer; Board Members: Tobi Burt and representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Examiner of Public Accounts; Brittany Parker, Examiner of Public Accounts; and Cade Burk, Examiner of Public Accounts.
+The following officials/administrative personnel were invited to an exit conference to discuss the contents of this report: Joe Dyar, Superintendent; Tina Parris, Chief School Financial Officer; and Board Members: David Gilmore, Mike Almaroad, Tobi Burt, Dale Harbin, Debbie Hess, Phil Murphy, and Jeff Winn.
+The following individuals attended the exit conference, held at the Board's offices: Joe Dyar, Superintendent; Tina Parris, Chief School Financial Officer; and representatives of the Department of Examiners of Public Accounts: Gwyn M. Griggs, Audit Manager and Brittany Parker, Examiner.
+The results of the audit were discussed via telephone with Lesley Bollendorf, former Chief School Financial Officer.